CamelPoem32/Backstepping_drone/README.md

 so we need position trajectory and yaw (for example to make photoes of the puilding we can use spiral trajectory and make yaw agle that will make drone to 'see' the axis of spiral)

 ## Backstepping algorithm
 We compute error of real ad desired state variables separatelly.
-In each timestep we compute main or temporal control action and get wariables for further simulation)
+In each timestep we compute main or temporal control action and get wariables for further simulation. more exactly in [theory](theory.pdf)

 ## Simulation Results